 In January, ASAE joined the U.S. Travel Association and other pro-travel groups to launch the Visit U.S. Coalition, whose aim is to work with the administration to reverse the decline in international travel to the U.S.

-Texas In August the Texas Legislature special session concluded without the passage of discriminatory legislation that ASAE and many in the community were monitoring.
+Texas In August of 2017 the Texas Legislature special session concluded without the passage of discriminatory legislation that ASAE and many in the community were monitoring.
 ASAE commends Texas legislators, in particular Speaker Joe Straus, for having the courage to block any so-called bathroom bills from being passed in this 30-day special session.

 The special session and the inclusion of bathroom restrictions on the agenda comes after a divisive, months-long debate on the issue.
 Opponents of bathroom restrictions, including ASAE and numerous other corporate and hospitality interest groups, have argued that the proposals are discriminatory and would have dire economic consequences for the state.

 ASAE was an active member of the “Keep Texas Open for Business” coalition that included the Texas Association of Business and major corporations in Texas including Amazon, American Airlines, Apple, Marriott, and United Airlines, among others.

 ASAE thanks its members and industry partners in Texas who joined ASAE in opposing legislation that would deny public accommodations to members of the LGBTQ community.
 Convention and visitor bureaus, hospitality executives and corporate leaders in Texas have been united in opposing legislation we view to be discriminatory and contrary to our diversity and inclusion commitment.